-Computers aid in collecting sensitive information from teens (w /Video)April 29th, 2012 in Other /
+Computers aid in collecting sensitive information from teens (w /Video)April 29, 2012 in Medicine & Health / Other

 More than 1 million youths ages 15-24 have sexually transmitted infections (STIs) caused by Chlamydia trachomatis and Neisseria gonorrhea.
 Many others, however, are unaware they are infected because they have not been tested.